vemomoto/vemomoto/docs/ci_rvm.rst

    # If we do not provide gradient and Hessian, the package will compute them
    # for us, but this could potentially be less efficient when working from R.

-   library("numDeriv")
+   install.packages("numDeriv") # omit this line, if the library is already installed library("numDeriv")

    gradientLL = function(parameters) {